GIDAIbero/GIDAAlertView/Readme.md

 	//Later in your code
 	[alertView hideAlertWithSpinner];

+# Contact

+If you have a question, suggestion or you just want to let me know about your project, reach me on my twitter: http://www.twitter.com/yosmark

 # License

+Copyright (c) 2012 Yoshiki Vázquez Baeza, http://yoshikee.tumblr.com/

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the